 Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
-Women who experience sexual pleasure are considered impossible to control, are shunned, and cannot be married.
+It is also done in some parts of the Middle East.
+It is reportedly done because women who experience sexual pleasure are considered impossible to control, are shunned, and cannot be married.

 Sequelae of genital mutilation may include operative or postoperative bleeding and infection (including tetanus).
-For infibulated females, recurrent urinary or gynecologic infection and scarring are possible; they have increased susceptibility to AIDS, and childbirth may result in fatal hemorrhage.
+For infibulated females, recurrent urinary and/or gynecologic infection and scarring are possible.
+Females who become pregnant after female genital mutilation may have significant hemorrhage during childbirth.
 Psychologic sequelae may be severe.

 Female genital mutilation may be decreasing due to the influence of religious leaders who have spoken out against the practice and growing opposition in some communities.

-Last full review/revision December 2009 by Ann S. Botash, MD
+Last full review/revision June 2014 by Alicia R. Pekarsky, MD

 Content last modified June 2014